automl/DeepCAVE/docs/plugins/overview.rst

 Quick Information
 -----------------

-In the **Quick Information** box you'll find information regarding summary statistics about your run or group of runs.
+Here you'll find information regarding summary statistics about your run or group of runs.
 This includes information about the optimizer used, how many configurations were tried, when the runs were last updated, and a handy quick link to the **best configuration** with respect to the different objectives.